Frequently asked questions about collecting program educational goals for the Academic Catalog

 Beginning in the fall of 2021, the University of Delaware began collecting program education goals from each degree program in preparation for publishing them in the academic catalog.
 Although CTAL is supporting this process, it is being run by the Faculty Senate who controls the contents of the catalog with additional support from colleagues in the Registrar’s office who manage the catalog and its underlying data.

 How can I get help or more information?

 CTAL supports faculty engaged in this work.
 An overview of the support that is available, including resources such as examples of program educational goals and methods for creating or revising them, is available on the CTAL website.
 Faculty and staff are also welcome to request individualized support from CTAL.
 These consultations may include briefings at faculty meetings, guided workshops, review of drafts, assistance in identifying examples and disciplinary resources, or other interactions and support services.

 For help with Curriculog, our colleagues in the Registrar’s Office provide extensive documentation and resources.
 They can also be contacted at firstname.lastname@example.org with any questions or requests for assistance.

 How are program educational goals being collected?

-Why are goals being collected?
+Why are goals collected by the university?

-Program educational goals are being collected, reviewed, and published in the academic catalog to ensure that they are consistently and transparently available to all UD constituents: students, faculty (in the program and in other units), families, legislators, accreditors, and the public.
+Program educational goals are collected, reviewed, and published in the academic catalog to ensure that they are consistently and transparently available to all UD constituents: students, faculty (in the program and in other units), families, legislators, accreditors, and the public.

 This process began during the University’s preparations for our 2021 reaffirmation of accreditation by the Middle States Commission on Higher Education and was further informed by UD’s 2019 Task Force on Learning Goals and Assessment.
 In their final report, committee members of this task force wrote: